2 Suzzallo and Allen Libraries

 - Library Hours

-Suzzallo Library, on Red Square, opened in 1926 and is a gorgeous example of the Collegiate Gothic architectural style.
-Suzzallo and Allen Libraries are the largest libraries in the UW Libraries system and they contain more than 2 million books, maps, DVDs, government documents, and the main humanities, social sciences, and natural sciences collections.
-You can also find group study rooms, lots of quiet places for individual study, computers, printers, scanners, and knowledgeable librarians who are happy to help you with your research.
+Suzzallo Library, on Red Square, opened in 1926 and is a gorgeous example of Collegiate Gothic architecture.
+Suzzallo and Allen Libraries, the largest libraries in the UW Libraries system, are where you can find millions of books, maps, movies, government documents, and the main humanities, social sciences, and natural sciences collections.
+There are also group study rooms, many quiet places for individual study, private pods for Zoom calls, computers, printers, scanners, and knowledgeable librarians who are happy to help you with your research.
 Oh, and there’s a Starbucks too!

 At the main entrance, look up and you’ll see three carved stone figures.
 They are “Thought,” “Inspiration,” and “Mastery.”
 Just something to think about as you pass through the doors.

 Once inside, take the Grand Staircase (yes, it’s really called the “Grand Staircase”) or the elevator up to the third floor.
-At the top of the stairs is the Suzzallo Reading Room, aka the “Harry Potter Room.”
-Shhh… this is one of the few places where you have to be absolutely quiet in the libraries.
+At the top of the stairs is the Suzzallo Reading Room.
+Shhh… this is one of the few places where you have to be absolutely quiet in the libraries!

-Some other cool places to know about in Suzzallo and Allen Libraries are:
+Some other cool places to know about in Suzzallo and Allen Libraries are Government Publications, Maps, Microforms, and Newspapers, located on Suzzallo’s ground floor, and Special Collections, located in the basement.

 Have a question or need help?
 Contact uwlib-ussteam@uw.edu.